dcoluccia/Dynamic-Economics-Replication-Codes/README.md

   - In `estimation.py`:
     1. In line 64, set `self.brute_run_estimation(double = True)` ;
     2. Uncomment line 164 and comment line 165.
+* To replicate figure 1 in the .pdf file:
+  - In `VFI.py`, uncomment lines 207-213;
+  - Run `VFI.py`.
+You can possibly change the dimension of the grid over which assets are discretized, in line 62.
+Notice, however, that the finer the grid, the more time it takes to compile.

 Expected runtime for single-parameter estimation is around 5'.
 Double-parameter estimation takes about 1h.